hanhanwu/Hanhan_Applied_DataScience/README.md

 ### Evaluation Methods
 * There is a suggestion for model evaluation, which is, choose and train models on the same dataset and averaging the evaluation results.
 The idea here is, "combined models increase prediction accuracy"
 * "Probability" means predict continuous values (such as probability, or regression results), "Response" means predict specific classes
-* [sklearn classification evaluation metrics][19]
+#### [sklearn classification evaluation metrics][19]
-* [sklearn regression evaluation metrics][20]
+#### [sklearn regression evaluation metrics][20]
 * Logloss works better for discrete numerical target; MSE/RMSE works better for continuous target
 * `R-square = explained variation / total variation`, it means the percentage of response variable variance explained by the model.
   * It's between 0% to 100%
     * 0% indicates that the model explains none of the variability of the response data around its mean.
     * 100% indicates that the model explains all the variability of the response data around its mean.
   * R-square cannot tell bias, so have to be used with residual plot.
     * When the residual plot dots are randomly dispersed around the horizontal axis, a linear model is better for the data, otherwise a nonlinear model is better.
   * Lower R-square doesn't mean the model is bad.
     * For unpredictable things, lower R-square is expected.
 Or R-squared value is low but you have statistically significant predictors, it's also fine.
   * High R-square doesn't mean good model.
     * The residual plot may not be random and you would choose a nonlinear model rather than a linear model.
 * Residual Plot
+  * In regression model, `Response = (Constant + Predictors) + Error  = Deterministic + Stochastic`
+    * Deterministic - The explanatory/predictive information, explained by the predictor variables.
+    * Stochastic - The unpredictable part, random, the error.
+Which also means the explanatory/predictive information should be in the error.
+  * Therefore, residual plot should be random, which means the error only contains the Stochastic part.
+  * So when the residual plot is not random, that means the predictor variables are not capturing some explanatory information leaked in the residual plot.
+Posibilities when predictive info could leak into the residual plot:
+    * Didn't capture a missing variable.
+    * Didn't capture a missing higher-order term of a variable in the model to explain the curvature.
+    * Didn't capture the interaction between terms already in the model.
+    * The residual is correlated to one or more variables, and these variables didn't get captured in the model.
+      * Better to check the correlation between residuals and variables.
+    * Autocorrelation - Adjacent residuals are correlated to each other.
+      * Typically this situation appears in time series, when you can use one residual to predict the next residual.
+      * Test autocorrelation with ACF, PACF
+        * ACF (AutoCorrelation Function), PACF (Partial AutoCorrelation Function)
+        * [More description about ACF, PACF][63]
+        * When there are 1+ lags have values beyond the interval in ACF, or PACF, then there is autocorrelation.
+      * [Test autocorrelation with python statsmodels][64]
+      * [What is Durbin Watson test for autocorrelation][66]
+        * [How to tell it's autocorrelation with Durbin Watson test result][65]
 * References
   * [R-square][61]
   * [Why need residual plot in regression analysis][62]
-* [sklearn clustering metrics][21]
+#### [sklearn clustering metrics][21]
 * Still needs labels
 * Sometimes, in simply do not have the label at all.
 You can:
   * Compare with the datasets that have label, at the risk of non-transformable
   * Check predicted results distribution, comparing between different rounds
   * Your customer will expect a percentage for each label, compare with that...
 * Suggestions to improve scores
   * Making the probabilities less sharp (less confident).
 This means adjusting the predicted probabilities away from the hard 0 and 1 bounds to limit the impact of penalties of being completely wrong.
   * Shift the distribution to the naive prediction (base rate).
 This means shifting the mean of the predicted probabilities to the probability of the base rate, such as 0.5 for a balanced prediction problem.
   * [Reference][41]
 * How to Compare 2 Models After Each has been Running Multiple Rounds
   * [Recommended t-table][49]
 <img src="https://github.com/hanhanwu/Hanhan_Applied_DataScience/blob/master/images/compare_2_model_multi_rounds_results.png" width="700" height="400">